 Short-term Care Quality

-This nursing home's second least favorable category is short-term care, where it received just a D in that category.
-This is a relatively poor grade.
-In the category of short-term care, we try to evaluate indicators of a facility's rehabilitation services.
-We look at a facility's skilled nursing services, such as the ones performed by registered nurses and various therapists.
-Not surprisingly, we found that this nursing home provides far less physical therapist and registered nurse hours per resident than the average facility.
-Lastly, we assessed the number of residents who were able to return to the community from this nursing home.
-This was not a strength for this facility.
-We found that just 0 percent of this facility's residents returned home.
-At most facilities, about half of their patients are able to return home so this is well below average.
+The third area we looked at is short-term care.
+This nursing home's received a low-end short-term care grade where it received a lowly F. Our short-term care grades are based in part on a facility's quantity of highly-skilled highly skilled professionals.
+This means a wide spectrum of nursing services, ranging from registered nurses to physical and speech therapists, not to mention other forms of therapy.
+Based on its poor score in this area, we weren't shocked to find that this nursing home provided significantly fewer registered nurse and physical therapist hours per resident than most nursing homes.
+Finally, we assessed the number of patients who were able to return to the community from this nursing home.
+This was not a strength for this nursing home.
+We found that just 0 percent of this nursing home's patients returned home.
+At most facilities, about half of their residents are able to return home so this is well below average.

 Rating Over Time